thurtz/micro_X/README.md

 ### **Interacting with micro\_X**

 * **Direct Commands:** Type any Linux command and press Enter (e.g., ls \-l).
-* AI Translation (/ai): Prefix your query with /ai.
+* Forced AI Translation (/ai): Prefix your query with /ai.
   (\~) \> /ai list all python files in my documents folder
+  If the AI suggests a command, you'll be prompted to confirm, explain, modify, or cancel it.
+* Natural language (without the use of /ai) will go through validation and translation rather than just translation.
 If the AI suggests a command, you'll be prompted to confirm, explain, modify, or cancel it.
 * Command Management (/command): Use /command help for options to add, remove, list, or move categorized commands.
   (\~) \> /command list
   (\~) \> /command add "my\_custom\_script.sh \--interactive" interactive\_tui